eric-purrington/ReadMe_Generator/Develop/test.md

     ## License

-    This project is licensed under the ${data.license} license.
+    This project is licensed under the MIT license.

     ## Contributing